-- Take steps to reduce swelling and inflammation in the first few days - follow the RICE (Rest, Ice, Compress, Elevate) principle or take a pain reliever, such as Nurofen.
+- Take steps to reduce swelling and inflammation in the first few days - follow the RICE (Rest, Ice, Compress, Elevate) principle and if needed take a pain reliever, such as Nurofen.

-- After the first few days, heat therapy can often feel more soothing
+- After the first few days once any swelling has reduced, heat therapy can often feel more soothing.

-If your pain persists after a couple of days, don't ignore it - visit your doctor or pharmacist as soon as possible.
+If your pain persists or if you are concerned for any reason, don't ignore it - visit your doctor or pharmacist as soon as possible.

 This article is for general information only and not intended as a substitute for medical advice.
 All information presented on these web pages is not meant to diagnose or prescribe.
 In all health related matters, always consult your healthcare professional.